 Ingredients you'll need

 - Oat flour: I usually simply use my high-speed blender to make my own oat flour.
 Make sure it is super fine.
-Can also be store-bought.
+Can also use store-bought oat flour.

 - Cacao powder: Cocoa powder works too, although cacao powder will give you a more chocolatey flavor and isn't as processed as cocoa.

-- Baking powder: you will be using only a small amount.
+- Baking powder: leavening agent, you will be using only a small amount.

-- Instant coffee: essential to give the cookies a coffee flavor!
+- Instant coffee: essential to give the cookies their amazing coffee flavor!
 I used the espresso instant coffee from Madaglia d'oro, but any brand will work.

-- Maple syrup: can swap for agave nectar, but I find the maple syrup to boost the flavor when combined with coffee.
+- Maple syrup: can swap for agave nectar, but I find that the maple syrup boosts the flavor when combined with coffee.

 How to make them: Step-by-Step